graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 Scalar types define specific domains of the following kinds:

-- Enum, which is based on a specific Enum type, but limited to only those members in (or out) of a given range or specific value.
-Ranges may be upper and/or lower bounded and are inclusive of those bounds.
+- Boolean, comprising only the values true and false.
+- Enum, comprising only those enum values explicitly included, or excluded.
+All enum values of an enum type can also be included.
 - Number, comprising only those numbers in (or out) of a given range or specific value.
 Ranges may be upper and/or lower bounded and are inclusive of those bounds.
 - Strings, comprising only those strings that match (or don't match) one or more regular expressions.
 - Union of one or more Simple types.
 A Scalar Union must not include itself, recursively.

-A Scalar can extend another Scalar of the same Kind and it's Ranges or Regexes are merged into the extended Scalars ones.
+A Scalar can extend another Scalar of the same Kind and it's Items are merged into the extended Scalars ones.

+Item exclusions take precedence over inclusions and Enum scalars must contain only unique members after merging.

-Scalar declarations can be merged if their Kinds, extended Scalars and, if of the Enum Kind, base Enums match and their Ranges or Regexes can be merged.
+Scalar declarations can be merged if their Kinds and extended Scalars match and their Items can be merged.

 ## Object Union types